 In order to make the whole process decentralized, blockchain shares ledgers with every node in the network.
 This means every active node in the network has the copy of a ledger and it gets updated every time a transaction takes place.

-In order to understand let us compare it with the bank which is a centralized unit and all the details of the transaction are control by one entity.
+In order to understand let us compare it with the bank which is a centralized unit and all the details of the transaction are controlled by one entity.
 However, blockchain network provides all the details to everyone involved in the network and makes it open, which secures it as no one can manipulate or exploit it.

 To make it more simple let us consider that you want to send me 6 BTC for writing a book on your life.
 You will send a message to blockchain network that your Bitcoin balance should go down by 6 BTC and mine be increased by the same.
 The message will be delivered to all the nodes across the network and every node will update the account balance with new transactions.
 This means everyone knows everything here and collectively work as a single unit system.